By Rachel ChenJul 08, 2019

 If you already buy frozen fruits and veggies that come in resealable bags, there’s no point to buying new freezer bags.
 Just wash out the frozen produce bags and re-use them.
 (Big 2-kg bags like the one above are especially handy, and can fit a whole loaf of bread—one Chatelaine staffer takes them to her local bakery to catch sliced loaves, sans bag.)
 You might not be able to see inside, but with a little bit of labeling, those bags can go a long way.

-How to reduce some of the waste that comes with having kids It’s pretty common to use larger plastic grocery bags to take out garbage.
+It’s pretty common to use larger plastic grocery bags to take out garbage.
 Hopefully you’ve made the switch to reusable grocery bags already, but even then, there are still so many other unavoidable plastic bags that inevitably pop up.
 For example, in eastern Canada, the litre-sized bags used for milk aren’t recyclable everywhere, and most of them will inevitably end up in a landfill.
 Don’t overlook those—use plastic bread bags, milk bags, or those flimsy produce bags (which are also sometimes difficult to recycle) for anything from scooping up dog poo to lining compost bins.

 Unless you have the means to shell out for local berries in paper baskets, you’ll probably wind up with lots of plastic clamshells.
 Give them a second job by washing your fruit in it or using them to carry easily bruised fruit like peaches for work lunches or picnics.
 Or, if you happen to grow any of your own fruit, you can reuse the plastic to store your own harvest or give your extra bounty to friends.